 The area extends from the old Bolton Fire Station (located at Elliott Street and Willamette Drive/Highway 43), south along Highway 43 to the area around the Arch Bridge.
 Check out a map of the areas being considered.
-Primary areas (marked in red) are likely to see more change than secondary areas (marked in yellow).
+Primary areas are likely to see more change than secondary areas.

 What type of development is being considered for the Arch Bridge area of the plan?

 The project includes potentially reconfiguring major streets, redevelopment, new investment and infill.
 Possible development could include but is not limited to higher density housing; a hotel; restaurant space as well as retail and service space.

 Will there be access to the Willamette River?